PrithviSeran/NeuralNetworkFromScratch/README.md

 ## NNTest.png

+A custom test image made by me to test the real-world accuracy of the model (the model's output was 'shirt', which is correct).

 ## fashion_mnist.model

 This is a saved pre-trained neural network that takes in as input 28-by-28 pixel image of clothing (shirts, pants, hats, shoes, etc), and outputs what type of clothing the inputed image is.